 [r.
 6]

-[Heading inserted in Gazette 22 May 2012 p.
+[Heading inserted: Gazette 22 May 2012 p.
 2164.]

 There are some people who MUST NOT give blood as it may transmit infections to those who receive it.
 To determine if your blood will be safe to be given to people in need, we would like you to answer some questions.
 These questions are a vital part of our efforts to eliminate diseases from the blood supply.